app-generator/flask-pixel/README.md

 ## [Pixel Lite](https://themesberg.com/product/ui-kits/pixel-lite-free-bootstrap-4-ui-kit)

 Pixel is a free, fully responsive and modern Bootstrap 4 UI Kit that will help you build creative and professional websites.
-Use our components and sections, switch some Sass variables to build and arrange pages to best suit your needs. - provided by **[Themesberg](https://themesberg.com/?ref=appseed)** agency.
+Use our components and sections, switch some Sass variables to build and arrange pages to best suit your needs - *crafted by [Themesberg](https://themesberg.com/?ref=appseed)*.

 <br />